zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 It determines if the context keywords (like it, parent, and root) are valid and usable inside a Dynamic LINQ string expression.

-- At the same time, it does not affect the usability of the equivalent context symbols ($, ^, and ~).
+- All together, it does not affect the usability of the equivalent context symbols ($, ^, and ~).
 - The default value is true.

 ### DateTimeIsParsedAsUTC